Bhosle2005/AUTOMATED-REPORT-GENERATION/README.md

 Easy-to-use structure for adaptability and customization.

 ## Libraries Used ##
-pandas: For data manipulation and analysis.
+1.pandas : For data manipulation and analysis.
-FPDF: For creating PDF reports.
+2.FPDF : For creating PDF reports.
-os: For managing file paths and operations.
+3.os : For managing file paths and operations.

 ## How to Use ##
 Place your CSV file in the specified directory.